Wellness

 • The flowers and leaves of the lavender plant are used to make essential oils for perfumes, soaps, and other personal care products.

 • Lavender is a natural stress reliever.
 Its calming scent has the potential to reduce symptoms of insomnia.
-It can be used in aromatherapy, added to bathwater, drunk as a wellness functional tea, or applied topically to the skin.
+It has traditionally been used in aromatherapy, and can also be added to bathwater, drunk as a wellness functional tea, or applied topically to the skin.

 • Traditional and Folk healers use Lavender to treat various ailments, including anxiety, insomnia, and headaches.